2012 World Masters Athletics Indoor Championships

 8K Cross Country, 10K Race Walk, Weight Throw, Hammer Throw, Discus Throw and Javelin Throw.

 Golden Baton

 To honour the fair play challenge of Finland's Clean Win anti-doping campaign, a symbolic golden baton was passed from the European Airgun Championships that took place in February at Vierumaki;

 the golden baton was later passed to the Finland Olympic Qualification Tournament of Wrestling and World University Wrestling Championships in Kuortane in October.

 Golden batons were also used by relay teams at this Indoor Championships.

-Results
+World Records

 Past Championships results are archived at WMA.